Sales leaders don’t always recognize problems with lead scoring

 Now let’s say that the team ran its annual lead scoring exercise and some combination of these factors resulted in a low lead score for John Smith.
 However, the day after the scores were processed, John bought four tickets for the next home game.
 The day after the game, John opened an email from the team and clicked on links that took him to a page on your website that discusses partial season ticket packages and their prices.

-Its probably a safe bet that John is a better prospect on Day 3 than he was on the day that the lead scores were run.
+Its probably a safe bet that John is a better prospect on Day 3 than he was on the day that the lead scores were assigned.
 However, a static lead score won’t reflect John’s improved buying profile.
 An organization that puts significant value in these lead scores may overlook a sales prospect who is doing everything short of standing outside the stadium with a bullhorn and yelling “CALL ME!!”
 Further, John’s interests may be diverted by the time the scores are recalculated next year.

 By ignoring the fan who was in the right place at the right time, the team likely missed a great first sales opportunity and any potential of developing a lifelong patron.

-#3 One Size Fits All:
+#3 One Size Fits All

 See a problem here?